 The Camp Meeting originally relied on communal outhouses in the East Woods, individual outhouses and a scavenger ("honey wagon") service.
-Initial early private attempts under Grove and Chestnut Roads in 1910 failed.
+Early private attempts to install sewer pipes under the roads failed.
+In 1924 the Grove and Gaithersburg entered into an agreement with the City Suburban Sanitary Commission (later WSSC) to design and install a unified water and sewer system.

-While the water supply system was being developed, progress was also being made on the regional integration of the wastewater system.
+Regionally, the water supply system was being developedand progress was also being made on the regional integration of the wastewater system.
 The first sewer constructed by the WSSC was installed in 1919 in Riverdale, Prince George's County.
 The early backbone of the Commission's wastewater system was formed by the acquisition of municipal networks in Hyattsville, Takoma Park, Kensington, Mount Rainier, Chevy Chase, and Edgemoor.
 Direct connections, under agreements with the District of Columbia, were made with the Washington system for the Little Falls, Rock Creek, and some other tributary trunk facilities in the 1930s and 1940s as the WSSC was able to complete connecting lines.
 Shortly after the end of World War II, negotiations began with the District of Columbia for the joint, Maryland-D.C. development of the Blue Plains Water Pollution Control Plant, which was designated as the regional facility for both Washington, D.C. and the Maryland suburbs.
 Today, all major trunk sewers in Montgomery County, with the exception of the Great Seneca Basin, are connected to the regional Blue Plains System, which have a present-day capacity of 370 MGD, of which just under 170 MGD has, by agreement, been allocated to the WSSC.